unm-digital-futures/digital-history-review/docs/essays/south-valley-acequias.md

 ---
 ---

+{% include jumbotron.html
+title="Acequias"
+image="images/acequia1.jpeg"
+text="Public Spaces of Tradition and Culture in the South Valley"
+%}

 # Acequias: Public Spaces of Tradition and Culture in the South Valley

 ### The Valle Atrisco (South Valley)